openstack/openstack-manuals/doc/cli-reference/source/manila.rst

   migration_driver_phase1_done, data_copying_starting,
   data_copying_in_progress, data_copying_completing,
   data_copying_completed, data_copying_cancelled,
   data_copying_error.
-If no value is provided, migration_error will be used.
+If no value is provided, None will be used.

 .. _manila_security-service-create: